On this page

 2. Select the OpenID Connect app that you want to rotate the client secret for, and then click Edit in the Client Credentials section.

-3. In the CLIENT SECRETS section, click Generate new secret to create a client secret as a backup to your existing one.
+3. Click Generate new secret in the CLIENT SECRETS section to create a client secret as a backup to your existing one.
 A second secret appears with the creation date.
 The maximum number of secrets that you can generate is two for each app.

 Note: You can try this in Postman using the Add a client secret: auto-generated request.

 When you generate a new secret, the original secret remains in Active status.
 Both secrets are stored in parallel, allowing clients to continue using the old secret during secret rotation.
-Any requests for a secret return the newly generated client secret, but any requests that are sent using the previous secret still work until the status of that client secret is set to Inactive.
+Any requests for a secret return the newly generated client secret.
+Any requests that are sent using the previous secret still work.
+The requests continue to work until the status of that client secret is set to Inactive.

 4. Update your web app to start using the newly generated client secret.